-Copies of the university's current Drug-Free School Policy and Drug-Free Workplace Policy are attached as Appendix F and Appendix G. The policies are also available online at policy.byu.edu
+Copies of the university's current Drug-Free School Policy and Drug-Free Workplace Policy are attached as Appendix D and Appendix E. The policies are also available online at policy.byu.edu

-Health Risks
+Sanctions and Health Risks

+Appendix F contains information about federal and state sanctions for the unlawful possession, distribution, or consumption of illicit drugs or alcohol, and known health risks associated with drug and alcohol use.
 Information about the consumption of alcohol, including an interactive human body tool, and alcohol addiction resources are available at collegedrinkingprevention.gov/.